sassoftware/rhel-gather-system-info/README.md

 ## Getting Started

-The Gather System Info tool must be run as root and can be executed on any RHEL or CentOS 6, 7 or 8.
+The Gather System Info tool must be run as root and can be executed on any RHEL (6, 7, 8 or 9) or CentOS (6, 7 or 8) system.
 It is a standalone Bash script and does not require any SAS software.

 ## Usage